 IAN, the Interactive Autism Network, was established in January 2006 at Kennedy Krieger Institute.
 IAN's goal is to facilitate research that will lead to advancements in understanding and treating autism spectrum disorder (ASD).
 To accomplish this goal, we created the IAN Community and IAN Research.

 IAN is a partnership of the Kennedy Krieger Institute and the Simons Foundation, with partial funding through a Patient-Centered Outcomes Research Institute (PCORI) Award.

-The IAN Community is an online environment designed to act as an inviting library where everyone concerned with autism spectrum disorders can learn more about autism research.
+The IAN Community is an inviting library where everyone concerned with autism spectrum disorders can learn more about autism research.
 Everyone can participate and benefit from the IAN Community.